electrocucaracha/krd/docs/src/benchmark_network.rst

 | Cilium       | v1.12.1            |
 +--------------+--------------------+

-All the previous configuration uses VXLAN as overlay mode.
-This setup can be achieved creating the following  *config/pdf.yml* file:
+All configurations used VXLAN as the overlay mode.
+You can reproduce this setup by creating the following *config/pdf.yml* file:

 .. code-block:: yaml